synamedia-senza/zombies/README.md

 A demo that shows how to send emergency notifications to a TV app.

+See the [Emergency Alerts](https://developer.synamedia.com/senza/docs/emergency-alerts) tutorial in the Senza developer documentation.

 ### Install Node.js

 Install the [Node.js](https://nodejs.org/download) runtime environment.
 Node.js is a tool that is used to run the Zombies server, which is implemented as a JavaScript script.